Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Useful Items to Bring

-• Mobile Wi-Fi router or eSIM
+• Mobile Wi-Fi device or eSIM

 • A small Japanese-English dictionary or translation app

-• Map apps (such as Google Maps or Japan Travel by Navitime)
+• Map apps (such as Google Maps or Japan Travel by NAVITIME)

-eSIM: If you have a newer smartphone, you can use an eSIM service for a data plan without a physical SIM card — very convenient.
+eSIMs: If you have a compatible smartphone, eSIM services allow you to use a data plan without a physical SIM card, making them a convenient option for travelers

 Arrival Procedures

-2. Baggage Claim
+2. Baggage claim

 Guide to Japan's Major Tourist Destinations